Microsoft outages caused by CrowdStrike software glitch paralyze airlines, other businesses. Here's what to know.

 What has been affected by the Microsoft outages?

+A Department of Homeland Security memo to staff obtained by CBS News said that "DHS systems are currently impacted by a global outage of the cybersecurity software CrowdStrike.
+This is impacting many businesses globally, as you may be seeing in the news.
+This was not a cyberattack."

-Over 1,000 flights had been cancelled within, into or out of the U.S. as of Friday morning, and more than 2,000 others were delayed, according to the the flight tracking service, FlightAware.
-Globally, more than 21,000 flights were delayed early Friday, and that number was expected to rise.
+Over 1,300 flights had been canceled within, into or out of the U.S. as of Friday morning, and more than 3,600 others were delayed, according to the the flight tracking service, FlightAware.
+Globally, more than 25,000 flights were delayed early Friday.

 American Airlines, Delta Air Lines, United Airlines resumed at least some flight departures later Friday morning after pausing operations earlier in the day due to the outages.